-What is forest and landscape restoration?
+What is forest landscape restoration?

-Forest and landscape restoration turns barren or degraded areas of land into healthy, fertile, working landscapes where local communities, ecosystems and other stakeholders can cohabit, sustainably.
+Forest landscape restoration turns barren or degraded areas of forest land into healthy, fertile, working landscapes where local communities, ecosystems and other stakeholders can cohabit, sustainably.
 To be successful, it needs to involve everyone with a stake in the landscape, to design the right solutions and build lasting relationships.

 The goal, in each case, is to revitalize the landscape so that it can meet the needs of people and the natural environment, sustainably.